freeCodeCamp/guide/src/pages/progressive-web-apps/service-workers/index.md

 ---
-title: Manipulating Cookies
+title: Service Workers
 ---
-## Manipulating Cookies
+## Service Workers

 This is a stub. <a href='https://github.com/freecodecamp/guides/tree/master/src/pages/javascript/manipulating-cookies/index.md' target='_blank' rel='nofollow'>Help our community expand it</a>.